Life & Beth: World Premiere Reviews

 Life & Beth (by Ian Shuttleworth)

 Alan Ayckbourn is both generous and fastidious in his supply of plays: he likes to package several neatly together at a time.
-A few years ago he induced apoplexy in the Scarborough theatre crew well into preparations for his new diptych of plays by announcing apologetically that they were now a triptych; this season, to complement his two extant “supernatural” plays,
+A few years ago he induced apoplexy in the Scarborough theatre crew well into preparations for his new diptych of plays by announcing apologetically that they were now a triptych; this season, to complement his two extant “supernatural” plays, Haunting Julia (1994, three male roles) and Snake In The Grass (2002, three female roles), he has written a third (his 71st play in all), to utilise all six players.

-Life & Beth without having seen its predecessors, I felt that I was watching a coda having missed the main work.
+Often, though, the individual plays are lesser creations when removed from the package.
+In this case, viewing Life & Beth without having seen its predecessors, I felt that I was watching a coda having missed the main work.
 By all accounts, the other two plays are darker in tone than this whimsical tale of Beth, the late-middle-aged widow of an over-enthusiastic health and safety manager who finds that he is refusing to let even death slow him down... in other words, his smugly prattling ghost continues to try to order her life.

 Liza Goddard enjoys playing against type, as with her Beth here, a phlegmatic Yorkshire woman.
 Conversely, Susie Blake often relishes getting blowsy, as in her portrayal of Connie, the late Gordon’s Merlot-swilling estuarial sister.
 As for Adrian McLoughlin’s portrayal of Gordon himself, imagine Harry Enfield’s “You don’t wanna do that!” character magnified several times and played by the late Reg Varney.